Gekkio/mooneye-gb/docs/accuracy.markdown

 ## Open questions

-### How many cycles does OAM DMA take?

-This is important, because the cpu is not allowed to access memory other than hiram during OAM DMA.

 ### What happens if the CPU accesses memory during OAM DMA?

 Writes are ignored and reads return $FF?

+### What happens if another OAM DMA is requested while one is already active?

 ### What is the exact cycle-by-cycle behaviour of OAM DMA?

 The GPU is probably able to access the OAM memory while an OAM DMA is active, so OAM DMA cannot be always emulated using a single big memory copy operation.

-### What happens if another OAM DMA is requested while one is already active?

 ### What are supported source addresses for OAM DMA?
 Some sources claim that 0xE0-0xF1 are supported.

 ### What happens if you try to do OAM DMA with an unsupported source address?

+### What happens if there is an interrupt during OAM DMA?
+Is this even possible?

+If we assume that $FFFF is not readable by the CPU during OAM DMA, this would mean interrupts are not even possible.

 ### Do joypad interrupts depend on the select bits P14-P15, or do we get an interrupt whenever any key is pressed regardless of select bit state?